MicrosoftDocs/dataexplorer-docs/kusto/query/datatable-operator.md

 | *ScalarValue* | scalar |  :heavy_check_mark: | The value to insert into the table.
 The number of values must be an integer multiple of the columns in the table.
 The *n*'th value must have a type that corresponds to column *n* % *NumColumns*. |

 > [!NOTE]
-> The column name and column value paris define the schema for the table.
+> The column name and column value pairs define the schema for the table.

 ## Returns